 You have several rights regarding your health information and we will respect your right to exercise them.
 If you wish to exercise your rights, you must submit a written request on a standard form we will provide to you.
-You can obtain this form by calling Birkam Health Center at (231) 591-2614, or by writing to us at Birkam Health Center, Ferris State University, 1019 Campus Drive, Big Rapids, MI 49307.
+You can obtain this form by calling the Clinic Operations Supervisor, Ferris State University, Michigan College of Optometry, University Eye Center, at (231) 591-2020, or by writing to us at Clinic Operations Supervisor, Ferris State University, Michigan College of Optometry, University Eye Center 1124 South State Street, Big Rapids, MI 49307.
+The form is also available on our website, www.ferris.edu/eyecenter